yourbasic/api/README.md

 It's not enough to just follow this rule, you also need to say that you are doing so.
 As a library provider you're in the business of trust.
-This is why your library needs to explain its compatability policies, and why you should consider using semantic versioning.
+This is why your library needs to explain its compatability policy, and why you should consider using semantic versioning.

-#### Compatibility policies
+#### Compatibility policy

 Fenwick's compatibility policy is very simple, but still explicitly stated: